All-Active HA for NGINX Plus on the Google Cloud Platform

 -

-On the LB instance (nginx-plus-lb), use your preferred text editor to open gce-all-active-lb.conf and change the
+On the LB instance (nginx-plus-lb), use a text editor to open gce-all-active-lb.conf.
+Change the

 server